lucascolley/lucascolley.github.io/lucascolley/content/_index.md

 ---

-The design of this website was heavily inspired by https://pradyunsg.me.
+The design and source code of this website was heavily inspired by https://pradyunsg.me.